 Note: The LiDAR CAD model used here has now been changed to a cube to avoid confusion with other LiDAR manufacturers.

 This section is a brief guide to setting up your equipment to perform a LiDAR survey.
-For hardware integrations please see the articles linked above.
-OxTS offers multiple cable types with LiDAR adapter interfaces for use with Velodyne LiDAR, these can be seen in the manual.
+For hardware integrations please see the articles linked above or look on our main website for integration guides for Velodyne, Ouster and Hesai LiDAR.
+OxTS offers multiple cable types for the xNAV550 only with LiDAR adapter interfaces for use with Velodyne LiDAR, these can be seen in the manual.

 You will need to place the INS and LiDAR device on or in your vehicle with the LiDAR having an appropriate view.
 It is very important at this stage that you make sure both devices are secure and do not move during the survey.
 It is okay if the LiDAR is viewing some of the vehicle, this can be removed in processing later.
 The next step is to measure the positional and angular offset.